vikramostrander/InContextTD/README.md

 - `--seed`: Random seed (default: 42)
 - `--save_dir`: Directory to save demo results (default: 'logs')

+Below is a list of configurations (set with `-config`)
+- 'loop': Configuration for 'loop' environment
+  - `-mrp` = 'loop'
+  - `-d` = 5
+- 'boyan': Configuration for 'boyan' environment
+  - `-mrp` = 'boyan'
+  - `-d` = 4

 By default, the result is saved to `./logs/demo`.

 ### Theory Verification
-We provide a script to numerically verify our theories.
+We provide a script to numerically verify our theories for transformers.
 The script computes the absolute errors in log scale between the value predictions by the linear transformers and the direct implementations of their corresponding in-context algorithms.
 <p align="center">
   <img src="figs/log_error.png" alt="Theory Verification" height="150"/>